xeronith/AspNetMvcRoles/README.md

-# AspNetMvcRoles
+# AspNetMvcRoles Sample Project
-__A boilerplate ASP.NET MVC 5 project with role manager for Identity 2.0 enabled.__
+__A sample ASP.NET MVC 5 project with role manager for Identity 2.0 enabled.__

 For more information on the new Identity framework please check this article out: